 As with all stories of theft, I post this story to help good travelers remain safe as they get to know the world.
-I strongly believe that if more people in the world knew more other peoples of the world, they’re would be more trade and less war.
+I strongly believe that if more people in the world knew more other peoples of the world, there would be more trade and less war.
 I want people to travel safely and give themselves the opportunity to get to know local people wherever they go.

-This story of robbery relates the theft of two clean, honest, well-presented European travelers by the driver of an official (or official-looking) Panama City taxi (lic plate 588431).
+This story of robbery relates the theft of two clean, honest, well-presented European travelers by the driver of an official (or official-looking) Panama City taxi (license plate 588431).
 Both are good sized people, in shape, not overweight, not tiny or weak looking.

 1.)
 Simon, a tall 29-year-old European guy with short light brown hair

 2.)
 Bet, a 25- year-old dark-haired woman who could have been any nationality and was also tall.

 Simon was leaving Panama City for northern Panama, so he was carrying his large sick pack and his day-pack to Albook Bus Terminal.
 Betty was only going to Albook Bus Terminal to buy a ticket for the following day so she had only a few things on her.